The Numerical Stability of Hyperbolic Representation Learning: Euclidean Parametrization of Hyperbolic Space

 where $l_{\mathbb{L}^n}(z) = \max(0, \text{arcsinh}(1) - \text{arcsinh}(z))$ is a variant of the hinge function that respects the Lorentz distance and $C$ is a scalar controlling the tolerance of misclassification.
-This problem has both nonconvex constraint and nonconvex objective function and the authors propose using a projected gradient descent optimization, which is known to converge to local minimum \citep{calamai1987projected}.
+This problem has both nonconvex constraint and nonconvex objective function and the authors propose using a projected gradient descent optimization.

 As the vector $w$ in the above formulation serves as the tangent vector determining a Lorentz hyperplane (cf. \Cref{eq:lorentz hyperplane}), we can then parametrize $w$ via \Cref{eq:vector parametrization}.
-As $w$ is the parallel transport of $\bar{z}$, we have that

-In this way, we obtain the following minimization problem over parameters $z\in\R^n$ and $a\in\R$ without any nonconvex constraints.
+As $w$ is the parallel transport of $\bar{z}$, we have that $\norm{w}_{\LL^n}=\norm{\bar{z}}_{\LL^n}=\norm{z}.$ In this way, we obtain the following minimization problem over parameters $z\in\R^n$ and $a\in\R$ without any nonconvex constraints.

 Empirical evaluation in \Cref{sec:hyperbolic svm experiment} shows that this new SVM framework (LSVMPP) outperforms LSVM, possibly by escaping the local minima.